 Her academic and professional expertise is complemented by her hands-on experiences as a young adult in the rugged landscapes of southeastern Alaska, where she lived with a band of fisher folk and forest punks in a self-built, self-managed community in the forest and worked in the commercial fishing industry.

-When not working on Mindspire, the second novel in the Scattershot trilogy, performing at local poetry slams, or wrangling cats, Amanda is a cybersecurity Compliance Engineer, a Doctor of Philosophy in Government - focused on political violence and terrorism - and an avid reader of neuroscience, quantum physics, and philosophy.
-Her writing weaves all these elements into speculative and dystopian fiction that plays in the nexus of terror and love.
+When not working on one of her many writing projects including Mindspire, the second novel in the Scattershot trilogy, performing at local poetry slams, or wrangling cats, Amanda is a cybersecurity Compliance Engineer, a Doctor of Philosophy in Government—focused on political violence and terrorism—and an avid reader of neuroscience, quantum physics, fiction, and philosophy.